Sloths are a group of arboreal (tree-dwelling) mammals found in the tropical rainforests of Central and South America.

 All species have long limbs.

 The forelimbs of the two-toed sloths have two digits and their hindlimbs have three digits.
 While all the limbs of three-toed sloths have three digits.

 Sloths have long hook-like claws which maybe 2.0 to 3.0 inches long.
 The fore-claws are longer than the hind claws.

 Unlike other mammals (which have 7 cervical or neck vertebrae), two-toed sloths have 5 to 7, while three-toed sloths have 8 to 9 cervical vertebrae.
 Other mammals that do not have 7 cervical vertebrae are the manatees that have 6.

 Three-toed sloths have a dental formula: 5 / 4-5.
-On each side of the upper jaw, they have 5 teeth, while only 4 teeth on each side of the lower jaw.
-On each jaw, two of the teeth are incisor like, however, it may be small or even absent on the upper jaw.
+On each side of the upper jaw, they have 5 teeth, while only 4 teeth are on each side of the lower jaw.
+On each jaw, two of the teeth are incisors, however, they may be small or even absent on the upper jaw.